AuraReaper/WebWeavers/readme.md

 ## Acknowledgements

-Special thanks to [Hackathon Organizers/Name] for providing the API and inspiration for this project.
+Special thanks to Konnexions for providing the API and problem statement of the project.

 ---